Ozzie Albies

 Ozhaino Jurdy Jiandro "Ozzie" Albies (born January 7, 1997) is a Curaçaoan professional baseball second baseman for the Atlanta Braves of Major League Baseball (MLB).
-Albies signed with the Braves organization in 2013, and made his MLB debut with the team in 2017.
-During his first full season, Albies was named to the 2018 Major League Baseball All-Star Game.
-He won the National League Silver Slugger Award for second basemen twice, in 2019 and 2021.
-In 2021 he won the Heart & Hustle Award.
+Albies signed with the Braves organization in 2013 and made his MLB debut with the team in 2017.
+During his first full season, Albies was named to the 2018 MLB All-Star Game.
+Albies was later named to the 2021 and 2023 All-Star games.
+He won the National League Silver Slugger Award in 2019 and 2021.
+In 2021, he also won the Heart & Hustle Award, and his team won the World Series.

-Early life

-Albies was born in Willemstad, Curaçao, to parents Osgarry and Judari.
-His father died in 2013 of a heart attack, aged 40.
-Albies has a younger brother, Zhhihir, and sister, Jeanalyn.

 Career

 Minor leagues

-Albies started playing baseball at the age of six, and began switch hitting in 2013.
+Albies started playing baseball at the age of six and began switch-hitting in 2013.
 Discovered by the Curaçao-based scout Dargello Lodowica, Albies was signed by the Atlanta Braves for $350,000 as an international free agent on July 2, 2013.
 Influencing his decision to sign was the Braves' connection to Andruw Jones and Andrelton Simmons, both, like Albies, natives of Curaçao.
 He made his professional debut in 2014 with the Gulf Coast Braves and joined the Danville Braves in July.
 In 57 games, Albies hit .364/.446/.444 with a home run.
-After the season, he was ranked among the top 100 prospects in baseball by Keith Law, and fifth-best in Braves farm system by Baseball America.
+After the season, he was ranked among the top 100 prospects in baseball by Keith Law and fifth-best in Braves farm system by Baseball America.

 Albies began the 2015 season with the Rome Braves.
 In July, he was named to the All Star Futures Game.
 He was the only Braves prospect to appear in the game that year, as well as the youngest player on the field.
-Albies went 1-2 in the game, which the World Team lost to the U.S. 10–1.
-He fractured his right thumb during the first week of August and missed the remainder of the season.
+Albies went 1-for-2 in the game, which the World Team lost to the U.S. 10–1.
+He fractured his right thumb during the first week of August and missed the rest of the season.
 In 98 games, Albies hit .310/.368/.404, stole 29 bases, and committed 17 errors.
 MLB.com placed him third on the list of top Braves prospects at the end of 2015, and 30th overall throughout the minors.

-Albies was invited to spring training in 2016, and opened the season with the Double A Mississippi Braves.
-After 22 appearances with Mississippi, he hit .369/.442/.512 and was promoted to the Triple A Gwinnett Braves on April 30.
+Albies was invited to spring training in 2016 and opened the season with the Double-A Mississippi Braves.
+After 22 appearances with Mississippi, he hit .369/.442/.512 and was promoted to the Triple-A Gwinnett Braves on April 30.
 In two months with Gwinnett, Albies hit .248/.307/.351.
 On June 30, he returned to Mississippi, playing second base alongside shortstop Dansby Swanson.
-Upon Swanson's promotion to the major leagues, Albies remained in Mississippi, having hit for a .292 batting average and a .778 OPS between the Double A and Triple A levels.
-Mississippi made the Southern League playoffs, but Albies injured his right elbow in the first postseason game and sat out the remainder of the season.
+Upon Swanson's promotion to the major leagues, Albies remained in Mississippi, having hit for a .292 batting average and a .778 OPS between Double-A and Triple-A. Mississippi made the Southern League playoffs, but Albies injured his right elbow in the first postseason game and sat out the remainder of the season.